-1. Advanced understanding of the physical and chemical principles that underpin biology
+- Have an advanced understanding of the physical and chemical principles that underpin biology.

-2. Understanding of physico-chemico basis for how and why drugs work
+- Demonstrate an understanding of physical and chemical basis for how and why drugs work.

-3. Capability to analyse enzyme kinetic and receptor binding data
+- Analyse enzyme kinetic and receptor binding data.

-4. Understanding of modern synthetic techniques for drug development
+- Demonstrate an understanding of modern synthetic techniques for drug development.

-6. Understanding of advanced biophysical techniques for protein analysis, including the capacity to discuss their relative merits and interpret data from those techniques,
+- Demonstrate an understanding of advanced biophysical techniques for protein analysis, including the capacity to discuss their relative merits and interpret data from those techniques.

-8. Understanding of the role of chemical biology in industry and commerce
+- Demonstrate an understanding of the role of chemical biology in industry and commerce.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.